 Take special note of columns D and E as these are required for the labels.

 A brief word on the Max column: this column simply returns the MAX from columns B and C for each row.
 We use Max as a dummy series in our chart to dynamically position the labels just above the columns.
+Note: Excel 2013 onward also requires this step if you have more than one series you want to position your labels above.

 Step 1: Select cells A26:D38 and insert a column Chart